 MEDICAL — Must be licensed/certified in the state where the event is held.
 Doctors, PAs, NPs, RNs, LVNs/LPNs and EMTs (Basic and Paramedic) to provide medical assistance and evaluation for minor injuries.
 Must provide proof of insurance, license, certification/specialized degree and a current CPR card.
 45-70 team members.

 SPORTS MEDICINE — Must provide proof of certification or student status in the state where the event is held.
 Athletic trainers, physical therapists and chiropractors to provide services related to the prevention, evaluation and management of minor injuries.
 15-30 team members.

 YOUTH CORPS — This is a specialized team that allows young people from the ages of 10 to 16 to participate as crew members on the event.
 Youth Corps members will attend the entire Komen 3-Day event (accompanied by a small group of Crew Captains), tent at night in camp with the participants and complete a multitude of important tasks both on the route and in camp.
-In 2013, each Youth Corps member will be required to fundraise at least $500.
+Each Youth Corps member is required to fundraise at least $500.
 There will be a limited amount of Youth Corps positions available and participation in the Youth Corps Get Started Meeting is mandatory for youths (along with a parent or legal guardian) wishing to register as a Youth Corps member.
 The 2-4 adult leaders of the Youth Corps will be trained alongside of our Crew Captains; on event they will be leading a team of 10-20 youth.

 EVENT SUPPORT — This team is for crew members with three or more years of experience on the 3-Day® Crew who are ready to step in wherever needed.
 Tasks you may be asked to do include but are not limited to: Pit Stop support, assisting with Ceremonies, helping to manage bus transport, assisting with a relocation and serving as extra route safety.